AriFordsham/GHCWiki/status/october06.md

 > >
 > > A significant outcome is that we have written a great deal of Wiki material about GHC's implementation (the "commentary"), and about how to build and modify GHC (the "building guide").
 Documents with these titles were available before, but had become rather out of date.
 These new, up-to-date documents live on the GHC developer's Wiki.
 We urge you to read and improve them:   [ http://hackage.haskell.org/trac/ghc/wiki](http://hackage.haskell.org/trac/ghc/wiki) (near the bottom).

-- We (finally) released **GHC 6.6** in October 2006.
+We (finally) released **GHC 6.6** in October 2006.
 There was an extended period of release-candidate testing, so we fondly hope that this will be a relatively stable release.
+Main improvement over GHC 6.4 is support for SMP systems - now GHC can execute several Haskell threads on different cpus/cores.
+There also lot of other improvements, stare at [ Release notes](http://haskell.org/ghc/docs/6.6/html/users_guide/release-6-6.html) and jump to [Download](http://www.haskell.org/ghc/download_ghc_66.html) page to get it

+- We finally bit the bullet and **lifted the restriction that every module in a Haskell program must have a distinct name**.
+Why?
+Because it's non-modular: two packages from different authors could accidentally collide.
+This change is in GHC 6.6; there are some remaining open choices dicussed here [ http://hackage.haskell.org/trac/ghc/wiki/GhcPackages](http://hackage.haskell.org/trac/ghc/wiki/GhcPackages).

+Life still go on, and current HEAD version (download url?) that will ultimately become GHC 6.8 adds new features:

 - We completely replaced GHC's intermediate language with **System FC(X)**, an extension of System F with explicit equality witnesses.
 This enables GHC to support GADTs and associated types, with two new simple but powerful mechanisms.
 The paper is at [ http://research.microsoft.com/%7Esimonpj/papers/ext-f/](http://research.microsoft.com/%7Esimonpj/papers/ext-f/).
 Much of the conversion work was done by Kevin Donnelly, while he was on an internship at Microsoft.

 - Manuel Chakravarty has implemented **type-indexed data types**, a modest generalisation of the *associated data types* of our POPL'05 paper  [ http://research.microsoft.com/%7Esimonpj/papers/assoc%2Dtypes/](http://research.microsoft.com/%7Esimonpj/papers/assoc%2Dtypes/).
 The implementation is in the HEAD and is ready to be tried out; details are at [ http://haskell.org/haskellwiki/GHC/Indexed_types](http://haskell.org/haskellwiki/GHC/Indexed_types) Still to come are some bits around the edges on `deriving` and some small syntactic generalisations.

-- Roman Leshchinskiy has been hard at work developing libraries that support **data-parallel computation** in GHC.
-It's not quite ready for public consumption, but you can peek at what is going on by looking at the Haskell Wiki: [ http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell](http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell)  Background material here: [ http://www.cse.unsw.edu.au/\~chak/papers/CKLP01.html](http://www.cse.unsw.edu.au/~chak/papers/CKLP01.html)

-- At the moment GHC's **garbage collector** is single-threaded, even when GHC is running on a multiprocessor.
-Roshan James spent the summer at Microsoft on an internship, implementing a multi-threaded GC.
-We need to do a bit more work, but with a bit of luck we'll push a parallel garbage collector into the HEAD before Christmas.

-- We finally bit the bullet and **lifted the restriction that every module in a Haskell program must have a distinct name**.
-Why?
-Because it's non-modular: two packages from different authors could accidentally collide.
-This change is in GHC 6.6; there are some remaining open choices dicussed here [ http://hackage.haskell.org/trac/ghc/wiki/GhcPackages](http://hackage.haskell.org/trac/ghc/wiki/GhcPackages).

 - Tim Harris added support for **invariants** to GHC's Software Transactional Memory (STM) implementation.
 Paper here: [ http://research.microsoft.com/%7Esimonpj/papers/stm/](http://research.microsoft.com/%7Esimonpj/papers/stm/).